RBH Home

 • Birinus went around Berkshire and persuaded lots of people to become Christians by showing them miracles.
 At Tutt's Clump, near Bradfield, he stuck his sword in the ground and it shone bright like a street lamp!

 • Near Maidenhead, at Taplow in Buckinghamshire, he baptised the locals in Bapsey Pond.
-He set up churches at Abingdon, Reading, Hurley, Thatcham and other places.
+He is said to have set up churches at Abingdon, Reading, Hurley, Thatcham and other places.

 • He died in AD 649 and was buried at Dorchester Abbey.
 He was called a saint.
 Many pilgrims travelled through Berkshire to visit his shrine in Medieval times.